10 Best Maternity Leggings for Every Activity and Workouts

 If you prefer not to wear underwear, you can pop the pad straight into the leggings too!

-We suggest washing your leggings at a cool temperature and air drying to prolong their lifespan.
+We suggest washing your leggings at a cool temperature and air drying them to prolong their lifespan.
 Washing with similar colors and materials will help this too.

 You can even wear compression socks underneath your leggings for added support.